-was the most popular and highest paid actor in Hollywood.
-From his start in vaudeville theater with a trick roping act, he rose to world-wide fame as a columnist, philosopher, radio personality, and movie star.
+By the mid-1930s, Will Rogers was one of the most popular and highest paid actors in Hollywood and "America's most beloved citizen."
+From his start in vaudeville theater with a trick roping act, he rose to world-wide fame as a columnist, "cowboy philosopher", aviation enthusiast, philanthropist, radio personality, and movie star.
 During the 1920s, he bought land in Santa Monica, where he developed a ranch.
-Eventually, Will Rogers owned 186 acres overlooking the Pacific Ocean, in what is now known as Pacific Palisades.
+Eventually, Will Rogers owned about 359 acres overlooking the Pacific Ocean, in what is now known as the Pacific Palisades.

 The ranch became the place where Will Rogers could relax with his family and friends, pursuing his favorite pastimes of riding and roping.
-At his untimely death in a plane crash in 1935, Will Rogers's ranch consisted of a 31-room ranch house, a stable, corrals, riding ring, roping arena, polo field, golf course, and hiking trails.
-His widow, Betty, in 1944 gave the ranch to California State Parks and it became a state historic park.
+At his untimely death in a plane crash in 1935, Will Rogers's ranch consisted of a 31-room ranch house with neighboring guest housing, a stable, corrals, riding ring, roping arena, polo field, golf course, and riding trails.
+His widow, Betty, donated the ranch to California State Parks in 1944 and it became a state historic park.

 Ranch House Tours

-Will Rogers Trail Rides provide guided trail rides on safe, reliable horses on the beautiful trails of Will Rogers State Historic Park.
-You will experience the park in the way Will Rogers used to love to experience it, on horseback.
-Our wranglers are experienced and safety oriented, so you can relax and enjoy the trails of one of the most beloved parks in Los Angeles.
-Will Rogers guided trail rides are available every day except Mondays.
-Tuesday through Fridays you can book a private guided ride by calling 310-662-3707 or go online at http://www.willrogerstrailrides.com more information.
+Jigsaw Farms also provides guided trail rides on safe, reliable horses on the beautiful trails of Will Rogers State Historic Park.
+You will experience the park in the way Will Rogers loved to experience it, on horseback.
+Will Rogers guided trail rides are available Tuesday through Friday.
+You can book a private guided ride by visiting Jigsaw Farms.

 All varieties of commercial filming, student filming, or photography beyond point and shoot require a permit.
-Film permits are issued through the State Park Film Coordinator at 818-880-0358.
-If you would like to hold an event at the park, please contact the Special Event Coordinator at 310-454-8212 Ext.104 or email John.Conroy@parks.ca.gov.
+Film permits are issued through the State Park Film Office at (818) 880-0358.